 \begin{remark} Note that when $\delta\rightarrow 0^+$, the encoding policy satisfies $A/B\rightarrow 0$ as can be deduced from \eqref{eq:BARatio}.
 Therefore, $\delta\rightarrow 0^+$ implies that the encoder transmits directly $Y$ at a Nash equilibrium.
 When $\delta=0$, the sender also transmits $Y$ directly at a Nash equilibrium since it does not have any privacy concern in this case.
 Hence, the Nash equilibrium specified in Corollary~\ref{cor:NashScalar} as $\delta\rightarrow 0^+$ coincides with the Nash equilibrium when $\delta=0$. \end{remark}

 \begin{remark} It is seen that the ratio of $B$ and $A$ converges to $-\sigma_x^2/\rho$ as $\delta\rightarrow\infty$, which can be verified from \eqref{eq:BARatio}.
-This shows that in the high privacy regime, the encoder makes the revealed information $Z$ and the private parameter $X$ essentially uncorrelated. \end{remark}
+This shows that in the high privacy regime, the encoder makes the revealed information $Z$ and the private random variable $X$ essentially uncorrelated. \end{remark}